 There is no indirect tax.

 The standard rate of VAT (Impuesto al Valor Agregado; IVA) is 13 percent of the total price of the service rendered (effective rate of 14.943 percent).
 Exports of goods are zero-rated.
-Other activities exempts of VAT: financing transactions generating interest income, purchase and sales of shares, debentures, securities and credit title transactions, sales or transfers resulting from companies’ reorganizations, capital contributions, imports made by country-accredited diplomats.
+Certain activities exempts of VAT: financing transactions generating interest income, purchase and sales of shares, debentures, securities and credit title transactions, sales or transfers resulting from companies’ reorganizations, capital contributions, imports made by country-accredited diplomats.

 The tax rate for the rendering of services is 6 percent (as of

 October 2011) and for the supply/import of goods, 8 percent.

 The tax rate for services related to insurances is 7 percent